czimm79/CoyLearnsPackageDev.jl/README.md

 # WIP Self Q&A
 > Why use julia package mode and `dev` a package?
 What does this do?

+`dev`, or `develop` in julia Pkg mode `]` is a slick way to clone a public package and place it in your `user/.julia/dev` folder for you to develop and make changes to.
+The advantage here is that your environment now *uses that package*.
+You can check it using `]status`.

 > How do I properly run the tests from the command line before pushing/committing?

 Go into `Pkg` mode using `]` in the repl, then simply run `test`.